 Crime fiction set in Dublin.
 In a posh boarding school, specifically, which causes it to have elements of young adult (YA) fiction.
 We studied it for the ‘Genre’ module of my MA course.
-It went dips into magic realism, so it’s particularly appropriate.
+It also dips into magic realism, so it’s particularly appropriate for that module.

 I hadn’t read any of French’s books before.
 This is volume five in a series about the Dublin Murder Squad, but they’re only loosely linked.
 I enjoyed it a lot, and wouldn’t mind reading more.

 She has a great way with colour imagery, and compelling characters.

 These videos of Americans chanting ‘Stop the count!’
 What… why… how…?

 Robin Rendle writes about writing about typography, but he has lessons for all of us who want to write well.

 Though I don’t entirely agree with his viewpoint about the particular sentence he criticises.
 Here it is:

 A revival is based on historical models, made suitable for contemporary use, adapted to the typographical and technical needs of today, but nevertheless relies on a personal response to the historical style.